Milad0310/ergonomic-posture-detection/README.md

 **How It Works**

-1. **YOLOv5 Model**: The core of the project is a pre-trained YOLO nas pose detection.
+1. **YOLO Nas Pose**: The core of the project is a pre-trained **[YOLO nas pose](https://github.com/Deci-AI/super-gradients/blob/master/YOLONAS-POSE.md)** detection.
 This model is capable of identifying human body keypoints.
 2. **Real-Time Detection**: The project leverages computer vision libraries to capture live video or process images.
 It then feeds frames to the YOLO model to detect and classify keypoints in real-time.
 3. **Angle_calculation** : using the **[Law of Cosines](https://www.varsitytutors.com/hotmath/hotmath_help/topics/law-of-cosines)** for calculating the angle of each joints